+Home Canon Pocketronic Museum Wanted Advertising Articles EMail

 Used with Permission

-The idea of using digital integrated circuit technology in consumer-market products could potentially open up a floodgate of opportunities for sales of advanced ICs for use in consumer consumer devices.
-The problem at hand was figuring out just what kind of device could address the consumer market that would need the complexity of digital integrated circuis.
-Television and radio technology had begun to look into the use of analog integrated circuits to reduce the component count and complexity (as well as cost), but the only consumer product using digital logic that existed at the time that was was the desktop electronic calculator.
+The idea of using digital integrated circuit technology in consumer-market products could potentially open up a floodgate of opportunities for sales of advanced ICs.
+The problem at hand was figuring out just what kind of device could address the consumer market that would need the complexity of digital integrated circuits yet still be affordable enough for the market.
+Television and radio manufacturing companies had begun to look into the use of analog integrated circuits to reduce the component count and complexity (as well as cost), but the only product using digital logic that existed at the time that was was the desktop electronic calculator, which was mainly marketed to mid-sized to large business, financial and scientific enterprises due to the fairly high price tag for the machines.
+The integrated circuit technology used in existing IC-based calculators was not of sufficient circuit density to gain the economies of scale that the use of large-scale (LSI) integrated circuits could provide.
+Fewer ICs with much more logic packed into each chip could bring down the cost of implementation of a calculator to the point where such a machine could be viable as a consumer product.

-The first-article Cal-Tech became operational in December of 1966, using large-scale bipolar, discretionary-wired gate-array integrated circuit technology that was far ahead of its time.
+The first-article Cal-Tech became operational in December of 1966, using four large-scale bipolar discretionary-wired gate-array integrated circuit devices that were a serious leap forward in IC technology.
 The calculator was completely self-contained, with a rechargeable battery pack included.
-The only exterior part was a small power-pack that would serve to run the calculator on AC power, as well as charging the internal battery.
-TI's choice of bipolar technology was unusual in that there were limits to the complexity of bipolar ICs as opposed to the up-and-coming Metal Oxide Semiconductor (MOS) technology that made it possible to create much smaller and less complicated transistors than bipolar devices could allow.
-TI's expertise was with bipolar IC technology, and they had not yet invested deeply in MOS devices, leading to the bipolar large-scale devices being the choice for use in Cal-Tech.
-The logic of the calculator breadboard was implemented in the gate-array chips, which provided a large number of logic devices arranged on the chip such that a layer of metallization could be deposited on top of the array of logic elements that connected them together to create the logic of the calculator.
-The calculator used four of these gate-array devices, as well as three bipolar shift-register integrated circuits used for storing the calculator's working registers.
+The only exterior part was a small power-pack that would serve to run the calculator on AC power, as well as for charging the internal battery.
+TI's choice of bipolar technology was unusual in that there were limits to the complexity of bipolar ICs as opposed to the up-and-coming Metal Oxide Semiconductor (MOS) technology that made it possible to create much smaller and less complicated transistors than those implemented using bipolar technology.
+TI's expertise was with bipolar IC technology - they had not yet invested deeply in MOS devices, leading to the bipolar large-scale devices being the choice for use in Cal-Tech.
+The logic of the calculator breadboard was implemented in the gate-array chips, which provided a large number of standardized logic elements arranged on the chip such that a layer of metalization could be deposited on top of the array of logic elements that connected them together to create the logic of the calculator.
+The calculator used four of these gate-array devices, as well as three 24-bit bipolar shift-register integrated circuits that were used for storing the calculator's working registers.
 The Cal-Tech used a new thermal printer technology developed by Texas Instruments for data logging equipment.
-The thermal printer printed out the inputs and results of calculations by energizing tiny heating elements on a ceramic substrate that would form the image of the digits and symbols a narrow strip of special thermally-sensitive paper that was manufactured for TI by 3M (Minnesota Mining & Manufacturing).
+The thermal printer printed out the inputs and results of calculations by energizing tiny heating elements on a ceramic substrate that would form the image of the digits and symbols as darkened dots on a narrow strip of special thermally-sensitive paper that was manufactured for TI by 3M (Minnesota Mining & Manufacturing).

-In the end, Texas Instruments' management team did not support Haggerty's proposal of the company entering the rapidly-changing electronic calculator market itself, but was interested in partnering with an existing calculator company to develop a commercially-viable version of the Cal-Tech.
-Cal-Tech itself was simply too expensive to make to be a practical product, but it did prove that Texas Instruments had the skills and technology needed to develop such a device as a proof-of-concept.
+In the end, Texas Instruments' management team did not support Haggerty's proposal of the company entering the rapidly-changing electronic calculator market itself, but was very interested in partnering with an existing calculator company to develop a commercially-viable version of the Cal-Tech.
+Cal-Tech itself was simply too expensive to make to be a practical product, but it did prove that Texas Instruments had the skills and technology needed to develop such a device to the point where it could be further developed into a consumer product.

-The Canon Pocketronic was a direct descendent of the Cal-Tech, but was based on MOS integrated cicuits developed by TI.
-Texas Instruments had quickly developed it's MOS integrated circuit technology after it was realized that it was simply too costly to implement the complex logic required for devices like electronic calculators using bipolar chip technology as was used in the Cal-Tech.
-The Pocketronic proved to be a successful product for Canon, with the calculator becoming coveted by high-end executives as a "show-off" item.
+The Canon Pocketronic was a direct descendent of the Cal-Tech, but was based on MOS integrated circuits developed by TI rather than the bipolar chips used in Cal-Tech.
+Texas Instruments had quickly developed its MOS integrated circuit technology after it was realized that it was simply too costly to implement the complex logic required for devices like electronic calculators using bipolar chip technology as was used in the Cal-Tech.
+The Pocketronic proved to be a successful product for Canon, with the calculator becoming coveted by high-end executives as a "show-off" item, as well as being a useful tool for on-the-go calculating.

-The chips that TI developed for the Pocketronic were TI's first electronic calculator chipset, and set the stage for TI's eventual development of its first calculator-on-a-chip, which TI ended up using to produce its own electronic calculators for sale under the Texas Instruments brand.
+The chips that TI developed for the Pocketronic were TI's first electronic calculator chip-set, and set the stage for TI's eventual development of its first calculator-on-a-chip, which TI ended up using to produce its own electronic calculators for sale under the Texas Instruments brand, as well as selling the chips to calculator manufacturers for use in their own calculators.
+The vision of Pat Haggerty had proven itself, as Texas Instruments is one of very few US calculator makers that are still in business to this day.

-The very first Cal-Tech calculator was presented to Pat Haggerty in March of 1967 as a momento of the development of the machine.
-When Haggerty left TI to go to work for NCR, he left the calculator in the care of Texas Instruments, who later gifted the machine to the Smithsonian's American Museum of Natural History, Kenneth E. Behring Center.
+The very first Cal-Tech calculator was presented to Haggerty in March of 1967 as a memento of the development of the machine.
+When Haggerty left TI to go to work for National Cash Register(NCR), he left the calculator in the care of Texas Instruments, which later gifted the machine to the Smithsonian's American Museum of Natural History, Kenneth E. Behring Center.
 The Cal-Tech is exhibited in the museum's permanent collection.

-For more information, see the museums exhibit for the Canon Pocketronic.
+For more information, see the Old Calculator Museum's exhibit for the Canon Pocketronic.